ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 **The exported plug-in jars do not contain any .class file**

 Check if there is a `logs.zip` file generated next to the target root directory folder.
-If there is, then refer to the section `Java compiler compliance level`.
+If so, then refer to the section `Java compiler compliance level`.

 **Java compiler compliance level**